mbroemme/vdi-stream-client/README.md

   paste text and binary data like images between both environments.
 * Modular architecture and can be extended with additional streaming host services like Nvidia GameStream via Moonlight libraries.
+* Screen saver and screen locker support.
+By default screen saver support is disabled but user can specify command line switch to set [SDL_EnableScreenSaver](https://wiki.libsdl.org/SDL_EnableScreenSaver) to override it and allow X server to lock the screen when using it for remote working system.

 # Known Issues

 * Color mode 4:4:4 is not yet supported by the SDK.
 There is an open bug at [Parsec SDK GitHub](https://github.com/parsec-cloud/parsec-sdk/issues/36) and Parsec team want to fix it with next SDK release.
-In official [Parsec](https://parsecgaming.com/downloads/) client it works already with some internal callbacks in the SDK.
+In official [Parsec](https://parsec.app/downloads) client it works already with some internal callbacks in the SDK.
+* Resolution changes from client connected to the host are not persistent and only valid within the session.
+Once the last client disconnects the host restores original resolution.
 * No macOS and Windows support yet.
 However porting should be fairly easy but I haven't tested it and pull requests are welcome.